dmsc/fastbasic/compiler/USAGE.md

 - The compiler calls the `CA65` assembler to produce an object file.

-- The compiler calls the `LD65` linker to join the object file with the runtime library, generating the `XEX`.
+- The compiler calls the `LD65` linker to join the object file with the runtime library, generating the `XEX` or `ROM`.

-You can execute the three steps separately by telling the compiler to stop after generating the assembly, with the `-c` option:

-      fb -c -o myprog.asm myprog.bas
-      ca65 -t atari -g -I /maht/to/asminc myprog.asm -o myprog.o
-      ld65 -C /path/to/fastbasic.cfg myprog.o -o myprog.xex /path/to/fastbasic-fp.lib

 Advanced Usage
 ==============